chef/chef-web-docs/content/chef_license_accept.md

 If the Chef Habitat License prompt cannot be displayed, then the product fails with an exit code 172.
 If Chef Habitat cannot persist the accepted license, it sends a message STDOUT, but the product invocation will continue successfully.
 In a future invocation, however, the user will need to accept the license again.

-#### Chef as Habitat packages
+#### Chef as `hab` packages

-Chef Software products are also distributed as Habitat packages, such as Chef Infra Client, Chef InSpec, etc. When Chef products are installed as Habitat, the products request license acceptance at product usage time.
-Whether installed as system packages or as Habitat packages, users accept the licenses in the same way detailed above.
+Chef Software products are also distributed as `hab` packages.
+When Chef products are installed using Chef Habitat, the products request license acceptance at product usage time.
+Accept the licenses in the same way detailed above.

 ### Server Products

-Some Chef products distributed as Habitat packages contain servers.
-In these cases, Habitat runs the server products as a supervisor.
-See the below sections for information on how to accept the license for these products when they are distributed as Habitat packages.
+Some Chef products distributed as `hab` packages contain servers.
+In these cases, Chef Habitat runs the server products as a supervisor.
+See the below sections for information on how to accept the license for these products when they are distributed as `hab` packages.

 <table>
 <colgroup>